Kysaiah Pickett

-Kysaiah Klem Paul Kropinyeri-Pickett (/kaɪˈzeɪə/ ky-ZAY-ə; commonly known as Kysaiah Pickett, born 2 June 2001) is a professional Australian rules footballer playing for the Melbourne Football Club in the Australian Football League (AFL).
-A forward, he is 1.71 m tall and weighs 73 kg.
+Kysaiah Klem Paul Kropinyeri-Pickett (/kaɪˈzeɪə/ ky-ZAY-ə; commonly known as Kozzy Pickett, born 2 June 2001) is a professional Australian rules footballer playing for the Melbourne Football Club in the Australian Football League (AFL).
+A midfielder and a forward, he is 1.71 m tall and weighs 73 kg.

-Pickett is the nephew of former Demons players Neville Jetta and Byron Pickett and a second cousin of former Richmond player Marlion Pickett.
+Pickett is the nephew of former Demons players Neville Jetta and Byron Pickett, cousin of fellow Demon player Latrelle Pickett, and a second cousin of former Richmond player Marlion Pickett.

 He was nominated for the 2020 AFL Rising Star award in round 11 of the 2020 AFL season.

 Early life

-Pickett was born on the Eyre Peninsula in South Australia but raised in Quairading, Western Australia before returning to South Australia with his uncle, former AFL player Byron Pickett.
+Pickett was born on the Eyre Peninsula in South Australia and raised in the Western Australian town of Quairading, before returning to South Australia with his uncle, former AFL player Byron Pickett.
 Initially, he played junior football with Port District in Largs Bay, before boarding at Prince Alfred College where he was part of the school's 1st XVIII, and was regarded as one of the most exciting players in the private school football system.
-Pickett played his senior football in Adelaide with as a small forward in 2019 and also selected in South Australia's Under 18 team.
-He was predicted to go high in the draft and Melbourne, his uncle Byron's last AFL club, announced its intention to recruit him.
+Pickett played his senior football in Adelaide with as a small forward in 2019 and also selected in South Australia's Under-18 team.
+He was predicted to go high in the draft, and Melbourne, his uncle Byron's last AFL club, announced its intention to recruit him.